 I subscribe to Success Magazine because I want to learn about other successful people in the hopes that I can better myself and increase my odds of being successful.
+My thinking is that I can learn some tips, tricks and ideas from people who are already successful and incorporate them into my life.
 In a recent issue, there was a story about the 16 habits of wealthy people.

-Since I want to become rich, I read that story first.
-It was so powerful, I thought it would be interesting to talk about these 16 habits because while some of them are ones I would classify as well-known to most of us, there are a bunch of habits on the list that I think many of us (myself included) tend to overlook.
-Here are the 16 habits and below them are detailed explanations:
+Since I want to become rich, I read this story first.
+It was so powerful, I thought it would be interesting to talk about these 16 habits in detail.
+While some of them are ones I would classify as well-known to most of us, there are a bunch of habits on the list that I think many of us (myself included) tend to overlook.
+Here are the 16 habits of wealthy people and below them are detailed explanations to help you find ways to start using these tips to become wealthy.

 16 Habits of Wealthy People